Arjit Taneja

-Life and career

-Early life and career beginnings (1992–2014)
+Early life and education

-Arjit Taneja belongs to a Punjabi family.
-He attended modern school, Delhi and graduated with a BA degree in computer programming at University of Delhi.
+Taneja was born on 10 November 1992 and belongs to a Punjabi family.
+He attended Modern School, Delhi and graduated with a BA degree in computer programming from Sri Guru Tegh Bahadur Khalsa College, University of Delhi.
+In 2012, Taneja moved from Delhi to Mumbai to begin his acting career.

+Career

+Career beginnings (2012–2014)

-In November 2010, he joined the modelling agency Elite Model Management India Pvt.
-Ltd. 2 years later in mid-2012, Taneja moved from Delhi to Mumbai and began his acting career on television that year as the friend of Karan Kundra's character in Channel V India's V The Serial, produced by Ekta Kapoor.
+In mid-2012, Taneja moved from Delhi to Mumbai and began his acting career in television.
+That same year, he got a role in Channel V India's V The Serial, produced by Ekta Kapoor.

-In 2013 he collaborated with Ekta Kapoor on Sony TV's Bade Achhe Lagte Hain, where he had a very small role.
-Also he contested in MTV India's MTV Splitsvilla 6 and later in Sony TV's Box Cricket League 1, the latter of which was his third with Kapoor.
+In 2013, he participated in MTV India MTV Splitsvilla 6.

+In 2014, he participated in Sony TV's Box Cricket League, the latter of which was his third with Kapoor.
+He was later seen in Bade Achhe Lagte Hain on Sony TV.

 Breakthrough and establishment (2014–present)

-Taneja's career finally saw a turning point when he signed the parallel lead role of Purab Khanna in Zee TV's popular daily soap Kumkum Bhagya, created by Kapoor.
-He won the Best Supporting Actor award at the Zee Gold Awards, and exited the show in 2016.
+Taneja's career finally saw a turning point in 2014, when he signed the parallel lead role of Purab Khanna in Zee TV popular daily show Kumkum Bhagya, created by Kapoor.
+He won the Best Supporting Actor award at the Zee Gold Awards.
+He left the show in 2016.